Skip to main content

 Most growers like to grow, harvest, sell, and get back at it as quickly as possible to turn a faster profit.
 If you are not in it for the profit, sativa strains can be fun to grow.

-Keep a close eye on any new sex organ formations to determine the sex of your plants within the first two weeks of flowering.
 You will be able to tell whether your male plant needs to be carefully extracted from the grow site or whether you have a female on your hands.
-It's important to separate the males from the females to prevent the pollination of females.
+Removing male plants is essential to prevent pollination and ensure only female plants produce buds.

 Pruning too early into the flowering stage can affect the hormones of the plant and the number of buds produced.
+Managing bud sites and supporting flowering plants during this time can improve growing buds and overall yield.

 Ultimately the flowering phase will depend on the genetics of your strain.
+The process of bud development and bud growth is crucial during this stage, as proper care and nutrient management will maximize yield and potency.

 Fast-flowering strains can grow in a period of between six to eight weeks.
 Fast-flowering strains include: